-The requirement of a "Wrongful Act" was also recently considered in one of the few reported decisions interpreting a cyber risk policy.
-In Travelers v.
-Federal Recovery Services, the court held that the insurer had no duty to defend its insured under a technology errors and omissions policy against an underlying suit in which the sole allegations related to intentional conduct.
-The Travelers policy defined "errors and omissions wrongful act" to mean "any error, omission or negligent act.
-The court reasoned that the claims-that the insured refused to return its clients' confidential customer billing information-were not because of an "error, omission, or negligent act" as required by the policy, but rather that the insured acted with knowledge, willfulness and malice.
-The court reasoned that the insured acted with knowledge, willfulness and malice.
+The requirement of a "Wrongful Act" was considered in the context of a cyber risk policy in Travelers v.
+Federal Recovery Services.235 In that case, the court held that the insurer had no duty to defend its insured under a technology errors and omissions policy against an underlying suit in which the sole allegations related to intentional conduct.236 The Travelers policy defined "errors and omissions wrongful act" to mean "any error, omission or negligent act."237 The court reasoned that the claims-that the insured refused to return its clients' confidential customer billing information-were not because of an "error, omission, or negligent act" as required by the policy, but rather that the insured acted with knowledge, willfulness and malice.238

 Many cyber policies eliminate these issues by not including the same kind of requirements for "formal investigation" or specific assertions of a "Wrongful Act" that sometimes exist in certain types of traditional policies.
-The extent of coverage for regulatory investigations and informal actions, as well as coverage for regulatory remedies and the availability of defense coverage, are important factors in evaluating cyber coverage.
+The extent of coverage for regulatory investigations and informal actions, as well as coverage for regulatory remedies and the availability of defense coverage,239 are important factors in evaluating cyber coverage.